Kasowitz Secures Summary Judgment Win for ARCO Franchisees Against British Petroleum

 BP contended that summary adjudication was appropriate as a matter of law because its wholesale prices were consistent with the prices other major oil companies charge their branded franchisee dealers.
 However, Judge Berle found there was a question of fact to be determined by a jury, with the benefit of expert testimony.
 Previously, the Court had also denied BP’s motion for summary judgment on the plaintiffs’ claims that BP forced them to install a defective point-of-sale system, which plagued the franchisees with shutdowns and lost operation time, causing substantial damages in lost revenues and increased costs.

-The bellwether plaintiffs are represented by Kasowitz attorneys Charles N. Freiberg, Brian P. Brosnahan and Maggie A. Ziemianek.
+The bellwether plaintiffs are represented by Kasowitz partner Brian P. Brosnahan.